luizbgomide/sovereign/equipment.md

 - **2H**: Two Handed.
 The weapon requires two hands to use in combat.
 Ranged two-handed weapons cannot be fired effectively while an enemy is within melee range.
 - **AP**: Armor Piercing.
 This weapon ignores non-magical hides, armor and shields for purposes of its hit rolls.
 - **FX**: Fixed.
 The weapon is too heavy and clumsy to use without a fixed position and at least five minutes to entrench it.
 - **L**: Long.
 The weapon is unusually long, allowing melee attacks to be made at targets up to 10 feet distant, even if an ally is in the way.
-Even so, the wielder still needs to be within five feet of a foe to count as being in melee with them for purposes of forcing Fighting With- drawals, disrupting large ranged weapons, or similar maneuvers.
+Even so, the wielder still needs to be within five feet of a foe to count as being in melee with them for purposes of forcing Fighting Withdrawals, disrupting large ranged weapons, or similar maneuvers.
 - **LL**: Less Lethal.
 Foes brought to zero hit points by this weapon can always be left alive at the wielder’s discretion.
 - **N**: Numerous.
 Five of these count as only one Readied item.
 - **PM**: Precisely Murderous.
 When used for an Execution Attack, the weapon applies an additional -1 penalty to the Physical save and does double damage even if it succeeds.